 - be registered with the DVLA

-- for an initial temporary permit, be registered with the DVLA within 3 months of the date the council accepts the application - it must be in the name of the permit holder at the permit address
+For an initial temporary permit, your vehicle must be registered with the DVLA within 3 months of the date Brighton & Hove City Council accepts the application.
+It must be registered in the name of the permit holder at the permit address.

 Temporary permit

-If you can not use the vehicle that your permit was issued for, you can apply for a temporary permit.
+If you can not use the vehicle for which your permit was issued, you can apply for a temporary permit.

 You can either park: